 We pack up early this morning and head to the airstrip for the flight back to Kathmandu.
 You can enjoy the rest of the day at leisure.
 This evening we will enjoy a celebratory farewell dinner in Kathmandu.
 Overnight at a hotel.

 There may be time for some shopping in Kathmandu this morning, before you transfer to the airport.
-Depending on flight times you may land in London on Monday 21st November.
+Depending on flight times you may land in London the next day.

 N.B.
 This itinerary may change due to unusual weather patterns, the ability of the group and so on.
 We will do our best to keep to the set itinerary however we cannot be held responsible for changes that might occur outside of our control.
 In all such circumstances your guide and tour leader will have the final say in the interest of the health and safety of the group.

 What is included

 - English-speaking local guides